 At Better2Know, we want to provide you with the best possible information about STIs so that you can make informed decisions about your sexual health.

-One question that comes up often is whether it’s possible to get an STI by giving a hand job.
+One question that comes up often is whether it’s possible to get an STD from a hand job.
 Despite what you may think, the answer to this question is much more nuanced than you might expect.

 What is an STI?